 John A. Sneden, Dean Emeritus (1970)

-AB, MA, The University of North Carolina at Chapel Hill.
+M.A./A.B.
+UNC Chapel Hill.
 Graduated Phi Beta Kappa, the Order of the Golden Fleece and the Order of the Old Well.
 Professor of Drama and Design, East Carolina University, Greenville, N.C.
 Director of Theatre, Davidson College.
 Designer, Arrow Rock Lyceum, the State Theatre of Missouri.
 Eight years as resident designer for the East Carolina Summer Music Theatre.
 Designer, the Cape Playhouse, Dennis, Mass.
 Board of Directors, North Carolina Scenic Studios Inc. The founding dean of the School of Design & Production, he developed the school into a highly respected and rigorous professional training program, and served as its dean for 32 years.

-In 2015, the UNCSA Board of Trustees granted him an Honorary Doctorate degree, in recognition of his life work.
+In 2015, the UNCSA Board of Trustees granted him an Honorary Doctorate degree in recognition of his life work.

 Mark Pirolo, Emeritus Faculty, Design (1972)